There are number of reasons for rapes in country ranging from misogyny and caste prejudice to poverty and more.

-The woman has told police she woke to find the taxi parked in a secluded place where the driver assaulted and raped her, before dumping her near her home in north New Delhi.
+The woman told police she woke to find the taxi parked in a secluded place where the driver assaulted and raped her, before dumping her near her home in north New Delhi.

-“Safety is Uber’s highest priority and in India we work with licensed driver-partners to provide a safe transportation option.”
+Earlier, Uber said the driver’s licence had been suspended while Evelyn Tay, a company spokesperson, said in a statement: “Safety is Uber’s highest priority and in India we work with licensed driver-partners to provide a safe transportation option.”

 The fatal gang-rape of a student on a moving bus in New Delhi in December 2012 stirred outrage about the high number of attacks of women in India and inadequate efforts to keep them safe.

 The nationwide outcry led the federal government to rush through legislation doubling prison terms for rapists to 20 years and criminalising voyeurism, stalking and the trafficking of women.

 The law also makes it a crime for officers to refuse to open cases when complaints are made.